Mvkweb/invoke/README.md

 # Invoke

 This project serves as a robust and efficient backend application, built to provide high-performance API endpoints.
-Its core purpose is to power intelligent applications by handling message routing and integrating with external services.
+It acts as a **translation layer and bridge**, enabling clients that use the Anthropic API format ( Claude Code) to seamlessly interact with other powerful AI models like Google Gemini and OpenRouter.
+Its core purpose is to power intelligent applications by handling message routing, translating API requests and responses, and integrating with various external AI services.

 ## ✨ Supported AI Providers
 Invoke is designed with flexibility in mind, supporting integration with a variety of leading AI model APIs: